Banks and investment funds: how to become a player in the low-carbon transition?

 • Set a target in line with the commitments of the Paris Agreements

-The SBTi, the leading actor for low carbon objectives, published a Guide for the financial sector in February 2022, which you can find on their website.
+SBTi, the reference player for low-carbon objectives published a Guide for the financial sector in February 2022, which you can find on their website.

 In order to develop a credible target and keep your commitments, you can readour article on how to reach your SBTi target.